Our mission

 About KTOO News

-KTOO has a mid-sized newsroom in a small market, which means we have a strong presence and reputation in the community.
+KTOO has an award-winning newsroom with a strong presence and reputation in the community.

 Our reporters focus on city governance, housing issues, tourism and other local economic drivers, social justice, impacts from weather and climate change, education and Alaska Native culture and governance.